 This course is an introduction to ε - δ analysis on real numbers, which makes what the students have learned from calculus courses rigorous.
-This course is for students who do not plan graduate study (those students should take Math 447).
+This course is for students who do not plan to do graduate study in Mathematics (those students should take Math 447).
 Topics covered by Math 444 include the real number system, limits, continuity, derivatives, the Darboux integral, the Riemann integral, and sequences of functions.

 MATH 241; MATH 347 or MATH 348, or equivalent.